McCluskey used Unite cash to keep relationship with Corbyn’s chief of staff out of the headlines

 Murphy is a pivotal member of Your Party’s leadership.
 And McCluskey?
 A member of Your Party’s interim executive said that the former Unite leader “is not involved in any way in the founding of the new party”.
 This contradicts activist claims that McCluskey had taken part in discussions on “Your Party” at least before publication of the Unite report, and indeed that Corbyn increasingly relies on a tight group of advisers led – apart from Corbyn’s wife Laura Alvarez – by Murphy and McCluskey.

 Either way, the leftwing website the Canary reported sympathetically that McCluskey had told a June meeting of “independent socialists” in Liverpool: “In a very short period of time, what will be created will be a credible, left, radical alternative.”
 Pointing across the room to Corbyn, he added: “I know who the leader of that party should be.”
+McCluskey himself says that he does not hold “any role within Your Party” but that he is fully supportive of it and has spoken in such support at public events.”

 These divisions have been compounded by a potentially ugly row over antisemitism exposed by Sultana’s remark in an interview with New Left Review that “Corbynism” had “capitulated” by adopting the definition of the International Holocaust Remembrance Alliance (IHRA).
 Its clause specifying that criticism of Israel as “a racist endeavour” is antisemitic was long resisted by Corbyn.

-Both Murphy and McCluskey were among the more pragmatic of Corbyn’s advisers when the party was overwhelmed by accusations of antisemitism over the summer of 2018.
-While accusing Jewish community leaders of “truculent hostility” to Labour, McCluskey was calling by August for the IHRA definition to be adopted in full.
-Before the national executive in September, Murphy urged Corbyn, in vain, not to promote a statement qualifying that acceptance – which the executive rejected.
+McCluskey was among the more pragmatic of Corbyn’s advisers when the party was overwhelmed by accusations of antisemitism over the summer of 2018.
+While accusing Jewish community leaders of “truculent hostility” to Labour, he was calling by August for the IHRA definition to be adopted in full.

 Finally, there is conflict between Murphy and some local activists over her refusal to release data on the party’s 700,000-plus supporters this far ahead of a founding conference planned for November.